HyagoOliveira/SceneManagement/README.md

 ### Using Screen Faders

-Scene Loading Settings assets have an attribute for a **Screen Fader Prefab**.
-This prefab must have a component implementing the [AbstractScreenFader](/Runtime/Transitions/AbstractScreenFader.cs) component.
+Scene Manager Settings assets have an attribute for a **Screen Fader**.
+This prefab must have a component implementing the [AbstractScreenFader](/Runtime/ScreenFaders/AbstractScreenFader.cs) component.

 This package provides two components implementing this component:

-1. [ScreenFaderAnimator](/Runtime/Transitions/ScreenFaderAnimator.cs): fades the screen in and out using a local ```Animator``` component.
+1. [ScreenFaderAnimator](/Runtime/ScreenFaders/ScreenFaderAnimator.cs): fades the screen in and out using a local ```Animator``` component.
 Perfect to use when fading using animations.
-2. [ScreenFaderCanvas](/Runtime/Transitions/ScreenFaderCanvas.cs): fades the screen in and out using a local ```CanvasGroup``` component.
+2. [ScreenFaderCanvas](/Runtime/ScreenFaders/ScreenFaderCanvas.cs): fades the screen in and out using a local ```CanvasGroup``` component.
 Use this script and set the attributes to choose how to fade a ```Canvas```.

 If those components do not meet your specifications, please feel free to create your own fade component and contribute to the package. :)